Patrick Power (East Waterford MP)

 Patrick Joseph Power (17 November 1850 – 8 January 1913) was an Irish Catholic landlord and MP.
 He was elected Home Rule MP for County Waterford in 1884.
 After division of the County Waterford constituency, he was MP for East Waterford from 1885 until his death in 1913.

 Life

 The son of Pierce Power (died 1887) and Eliza Hayden, Patrick Joseph Power was educated at Stonyhurst College.
-He owned 3,418 acres in Waterford and Tipperary, valued at £1000.
+He owned 3,418 acres in counties Waterford and Tipperary, valued at £1000.

+Death

 He died at his residence at 13 Templeton Place, London.